History of the Division II CCA

 During the spring of 1991, Bob Vanatta, commissioner of the Sunshine State Conference, solicited interest from other Division II commissioners in the development of an association whose sole interest related to Division II.
 At the 1992 NCAA Convention, twelve Division II commissioners voted to organize the DII CCA.

 Vanatta was named the organization’s first president.
-His first action was to establish an eight-person steering committee to oversee the development and objectives of the association.
 The first scheduled meeting of the DII CCA was held February 15, 1992 in Kansas City.
 At the first meeting key NCAA staffers met with the commissioners, establishing a valuable line of communication.

 In June 1992, Vanatta resigned his post as president.
 Noel Olson of the North Central Conference was elected to serve as the association’s second president.
-South Athletic Conference Commissioner Dough Echols was elected vice president and Joanne Fortunato of the New England Collegiate Conference was named secretary/treasurer.
 Olson oversaw the DII CCA’s inclusion as an affiliate member of the NCAA by the end of summer 1992.

 In 1996, the NCAA awarded the right to manage Division II’s only exempt-status preseason basketball tournament to the DII CCA.
 In an effort to showcase the wealth of talent in Division II, eight teams would compete in the preseason tournament in both men’s and women’s basketball.
 Disney Sports became the host of the tournament in 1997 and moved the 16-team field to Orlando and its showcase facility located in the Wide World of Sports complex.

 In early 1998, Don Landry was named president of the DII CCA.
 Landry’s tenure saw tremendous maturation of the association as it became more involved in NCAA governance and decision making.